novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-80.md

 Of course, only a few reporters came when called, but most could be summoned with a few simple words.

-Lee Hyun-woo called in front of Han Se-jin and Kang Dong-ho, who would be working with him shortly.
+Lee Hyun-woo called in front of Han Se-jin and Kang Dong-ho, who need to work with him on this.

 “Hello?
 Reporter Heo?
 Ah, I heard you moved to the economic department this time?
 The thing is, I want to do an interview.”